Marine Electric Windlass

 Can be equipped with drum

-Clutch and brake: manual or hydraulic
+Clutch and brake: manual or hydraulic operated

-High quality, long lifespan
+Reliable service, long lifespan

-It can be customized as per user’s requirements.
+Can be customized as per user’s requirements.

 Drawing for Marine Electric Windlass